chuongtran01/api-auth-base/docs/INTERFACE-BASED-SERVICE-LAYER.md

 **Key Changes**:

-- **Email-first registration**: Email and password are required, username is optional
+- **Simplified registration**: Primary method only requires email and password
+- **Optional profile**: Additional method for username and profile information
-- **Authentication**: Uses email as the unique identifier
+- **Email-first authentication**: Uses email as the unique identifier
 - **Username**: Optional field for display purposes only

 ### 2. AuthenticationService Interface